fizista/micropython-umqtt.robust2/README.rst

 went down.
 If we talk "robust", then once you reconnect, you want any messages which arrived when the connection was down, to be still delivered to you.
 That requires retainment and persistency enabled on MQTT server.
-As umqtt.robust tries to achieve as much "robustness" as possible, it makes a requirement that the MQTT server it communicates to has persistency enabled.
+As umqtt.robust2 tries to achieve as much "robustness" as possible, it makes a requirement that the MQTT server it communicates to has persistency enabled.
 This include persistent sessions, meaning that any client subscriptions are retained across disconnect, and if you subscribed once,